 Skip to Main Content

-Constipation in cats is a common issue that many pet owners face.
+Constipation is a common issue that many cats experience.
 It occurs when a cat has infrequent or difficult bowel movements, leading to discomfort and potential health problems.
 Understanding the signs, causes, and treatments of constipation in cats can help you ensure your feline friend stays healthy and comfortable.

 Constipation in Cats